 Phase I Fees

 We need to understand your goals and the project constraints.
 You need to see some preliminary designs and get an idea of the construction costs.
 Phase I allows architect and client to come to an understanding of the project scope, and includes:

 Preliminary Cost Opinion

-The fee for Phase I is $135.00 per hour.
+The fee for Phase I is hourly.
 Phase I typically requires 30-40 hours of work.
 There is no obligation to continue to Phase II.